 It’s often been said that the rise in Generation Z (Gen Z) employees will require HR professionals to gain a greater understanding of these individuals? background and approach to work.
 However, any concerns around the generation you may have possibly contradicts their aspirations.

+According to Dan Schawbel, founder of Millennial Branding and “Author of Promote Yourself”, Gen Z staff appear to be more realistic instead of optimistic, are more career-minded and can quickly adapt to new technology in order to work effectively. ?Additionally, since Gen Z has seen how much Gen Y has struggled in the recession, they come to the workplace better prepared, less entitled and more equipped to succeed,? he added.
+Doesn’t sound familiar?
+There’s a reason why, and it’s all to do with our beloved stereotypes.
+Despite being characterised as multi-tasking whizzes, they?re simultaneously garnering the reputation among older generations of being lazy, unaware and apathetic.
 In fact, a study produced by Schawbel, entitled ?Gen Y vs. Gen Z Workplace Expectations? ? which queried 1,000 individuals from several generations across the US, Brazil, Canada, China, Germany, India, South Africa, Sweden, Turkey and the UK ? explained that there seemed to be a huge difference in opinion when it came to what Gen Z could offer the workforce.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.